LLRCMS/bye_splits/README.md

 This uses the server-creation capabilities of `bokeh`, a `python` package for interactive visualization ([docs](https://docs.bokeh.org/en/latest/index.html)).
 Note the port number must match.
 For further customisation of `bokeh serve` see [the serve documentation](https://docs.bokeh.org/en/latest/docs/reference/command/subcommands/serve.html).
 The above command should give access to the visualization under `http://localhost:8080/display`.
 For debugging, just run `python bye_splits/plot/display/main.py`  and see that no errors are raised.

+<a id="orgbafd8a5"></a>

+### 2) 3D display app

+Make sure you have activated your `conda` environment.
+Run the following lines.
+With these commands, some useful packages to run the web application (e.g. `dash`, `uproot`, `awkward`, etc) will be installed in your `conda` environment:

+    conda install dash
+    python3 -m pip install dash-bootstrap-components
+    python3 -m pip install dash-bootstrap-templates
+    conda install pandas pyyaml numpy bokeh awkward uproot h5py pytables conda install -c conda-forge pyarrow fsspec

+Then in a new terminal window go to the `llrcms01` machines and launch:

+    python bye_splits/plot/display_plotly/main.py --port 5004 --host localhost

+In a browser, go to http://localhost:5004/
+Make sure you have access to the geometry and event files, to be configures in `config.yaml`

 <a id="org4164d71"></a>